amandabee/CUNY-data-storytelling/syllabus.md

 + Pre-piches: Come in with two good ideas for stories– what is the story you want to tell, what data do you need to tell it, where do you think you could find that data.
 + Create a map and embed it on the class WordPress blog.
 Email your good ideas and the URL of your map to both professors under the subject “Homework Week 4”
 + Read Chapter 4: Choose Appropriate Visual Encodings in Designing Data Visualizations by Steele and Iliinsky (in Library)
++ Read Cairo: The Functional Art, Reading part 2: pages 118-129,  on Cleveland & McGill’s perceptual accuracy
 + Extra Credit: Review Amanda’s “maps” links and John Keefe, Dave Cole, Matt Stiles talk on maps from NICAR 2013

 **5 | Oct 02: Charting Data**
-Discuss Illinsky reading
+Discuss readings
 Discuss anatomy of a news-chart: all the little pieces
 Chart types – what they’re good for, what they aren’t,Cleveland and McGill’s findings on readability of chart types
 Pitching a story: what we expect, what you’re thinking.
 Round robin pitches—discuss the story ideas from your homework.